Changissnz/selfinterest/README.md

 limitations of reasoning, is done so by sentient beings intent on control of the instantiation of axioms.
 Consequences, in the nature of undesireable effect to violators, take the form of correspondent artificial axioms for the particular artificial axioms specified not to be violated.
-The axiom could be instantiated in forms painful, mentally and/or physically, to those that dare ignore the intruction of the artificial axiom.
+These correspondents could be instantiated in forms painful, mentally and/or physically, to those that dare ignore the intruction of the artificial axiom.
 Deprivation and incarceration are two designs for the consequential anti-violator artificial axiom.
 By designs such as these, in practice widely enforced, human beings of societies that have passing proficiency in control of the axiom's